GhaidaMomani/Reading_Notes/Code401_AdvancedSoftwareDevelopment/ReadClass01/PAINSUFFERING.md

 # Sufferign is different:

 "Suffering is pain without purpose.
 Pain with no higher goal.
 Pain with no dreams, no ambition, no aspiration."

-"Suffering is pain without purpose.
-Pain with no higher goal.
-Pain with no dreams, no ambition, no aspiration."